Fundamentalism

 Even fundamentalist believers in each of these three religions are generally humane and non-violent.
 However, fanatical religious zealots, usually drawn from fringe fundamentalist groups of all three religions, have shown themselves capable of utter disregard for human life.

-Alexander distinguishes between fundamentalism as a general orientation and its pathological extreme — fanatical zealotry — framing the latter as an adaptation to severe social dislocation rather than a product of religious texts alone.
+Alexander distinguishes between mainstream fundamentalism and fanatical zealotry, framing the latter as a response to dislocation and alienation rather than as the natural product of religious texts.

 Alexander, Bruce K., The Globalisation of Addiction: A Study in Poverty of the Spirit, 2008supporting